What we’ll cover:

-Like so many other aspects of parenting, there’s no clear-cut approach to allowances.
+As with so many other aspects of parenting, there’s no clear-cut approach to allowances.
 Heck, there’s not even a single definition for the word (go ahead and look it up).

+Deciding whether or not to grant your kid an allowance is entirely up to you.
+But you may be curious about what other families are doing.
 We spoke to three parents, each with vastly different approaches to how and why they chose – or chose not – to give their children allowances.

 Resides: Houston, TX

 Children: two (ages 11 and 13)

 Allowance: Yes – given without conditions.

 We decouple allowances from chores.
 When I grew up, allowances were linked to chores, and I found myself saying, ‘You know, I actually don’t need the $5 this week, I’m not doing my chores.’
 We need our kids to establish financial responsibility for themselves.
 I wanted to avoid the I want, I want, I wants.
 If you want, then you save.